sous-chefs/grafana/README.md

-## This is an unstable, pre-release, work-in-progress version of the grafana cookbook for Grafana 2.0.
+## This is a pre-release, work-in-progress version of the grafana cookbook for Grafana 2.0.
+We are working toward the [chef-grafana 2.0 milestone](https://github.com/JonathanTron/chef-grafana/milestones/chef-grafana%202.0).
 Please feel free to contribute, but note that this is very much a work in progress.

 There are attributes and recipes that will be deprecated and new features that will certainly be added.
 Please be patient as the work proceeds.
 Thanks!